We've ranked the best backpacker travel insurance policies of 2019 to help you compare backpacker insurance.

 Why is backpacker travel insurance important?

-You could be carrying several thousand pounds on you every time you step out your front door without even realising it.
-An iPhone or a Macbook, a digital camera and lenses or perhaps your favourite jewellery - it all adds up.
+You could be carrying several thousand pounds on you without even realising it.
+An iPhone or a MacBook, a digital camera and lenses or perhaps your favourite jewellery - it all adds up.

 What does my backpacking travel insurance really cover?